The Governing Body

-We are a two form entry village primary, between Woking and Guildford, formed in 2016 after a merger.
-We are a “Good” school with potential to be even better due to the high levels of expertise and commitment from our team of staff, governors and parents.
-Our children are wonderful and we are well supported by the community.
+We are a two-form entry village primary, between Woking and Guildford, formed in 2016 after a merger.
+We are a “Good” school with good potential to be even better due to the high levels of expertise and commitment from our team of staff, governors and parents.
+Our children are wonderful, and we are well-supported by the community.

 A governing body has a vital strategic role.
 The Government and Ofsted have high expectations of its ability to hold head teachers and principals to account and drive improvement.

 We are particular interested in finding new governors with any of the following skill sets:

 The role of the governing board is a strategic one.
 Its key functions are:

 - Setting the aims and objectives for the school with the Senior Leaders

 - Agree on key policies for achieving those aims and objectives

 - Set targets for achieving those aims and objectives